 It would also be a fun treat for a party with a cake toppings bar so the guests could create their own cake treats.

+Add a fast DIY birthday cake banner to really make a celebration.
 What special occasion do you have coming up that would be perfect for a cake in a can surprise treat?